GripOpGras/GripOpGras2.0/README.md

-# Grip op Gras 2.0
+# Test Grip op Gras 2.0
 A web application that supports dairy farmers in their daily management.
 The main purpose of this application is to generate  rations that meets the needs of dairy herds.

 ## Getting Started